DonGuillotine/flutter-quiz-app/README.md

   </p>
 </p>

-# Contributing to Quiz App
+# Contributing to Quiz App.

 I welcome and appreciate contributions to this open-source project!